 Occasionally a student may wish to be seen by a counselor immediately due to a personal or situational crisis.
 If a crisis occurs during business hours, a student may come to the University Counseling Center and request to be seen.
 If a crisis occurs after business hours or on a weekend, the student may call the Drake Public Safety at (515) 271-2222.
 See also our crisis information page.

 Consultation is Available

-If you have questions or concerns about your student, the mental health specialists at the University Counseling Center are available to speak with you.
+A consultation may help you identify ways you can be most effective with your student, and in locating campus resources that you can suggest to them.
+If you have questions or concerns about your student, the mental health counselors at the University Counseling Center are available to speak with you.
 We can help you assess the seriousness of the situation, discuss possible resources on and off campus, learn how to make a referral, and plan for follow-up.
-Please feel free to call us at (515) 271-3864 to consult with one of our staff.
-A consultation may help you identify ways you can be most effective with your student, and in locating campus resources that you can suggest to him/her.
+Please call us at (515) 271-3864 to consult with one of our staff.
 Please know that if your student is receiving services at the University Counseling Center, we will not able to provide information about these services due to our adherence to client confidentiality.

 While at Drake University, students will be faced with a great many personal, academic, and social stressors.
 Most will successfully navigate these challenges, while others may experience them as overwhelming and unmanageable.
 As a result, students may feel fearful, isolated, helpless, and alone.
 This distress can negatively impact a student's academic performance, and lead to disruptive behaviors such as acting out, alcohol/drug abuse, and suicide attempts.

 At one time or another, we all experience some degree of distress.
 However, when some of the following signs are present, your student may be experiencing significant distress that could interfere with his or her personal and academic functioning.

 Is your student…